Health insurance in Vermont

 Vermont open enrollment period and dates

-Enrollment outside of open enrollment requires a qualifying event.
+Enrollment outside of open enrollment normally requires a qualifying event.
 This is true both on-exchange and through the state’s “full-cost direct enrollment pathway,” which refers to enrollments done directly through insurance companies.
+But to address the ongoing COVID pandemic, Vermont Health Connect is offering a one-time special enrollment window for uninsured residents, running from February 16 to May 14, 2021.
+Uninsured residents can enroll during this window without a qualifying event, but they do need to call Vermont Health Connect in order to enroll, as opposed to using the website.

 Vermont health insurance companies and premiums